Couple Turn Cancer Diagnosis Into Incredible Love Story

 "I couldn't have been more shocked, and like everybody that hears the cancer word, you're terrified at first.
 And then, when it's paired with pancreatic, you suddenly have this very bleak outlook," Bradley said.

 The next day, the couple scheduled several appointments with oncologists, desperate to find an effective treatment.
-As the doctors handed Bradley a virtual death sentence — only a 5 percent survival rate — she looked at Gross and said: "I don't think I can do this.
+As the doctors handed Bradley the devastating news, she looked at Gross and said: "I don't think I can do this.
 I don't see how I can ever go through this.
 I can't do this alone."

 But Gross had a surprising response: "You're never going to."